Find out about the VAT liability of insurance transactions and insurance related services.

 The term ‘block policy’ was used by the CJEU to define the policy held by CPP.
 We’re aware that the term can be used within the insurance industry to mean other types of policy.
 We’re also aware that other terms, like ‘master policy’ can be used to describe the type of policy held by CPP.
 It’s important therefore to be clear what’s meant by the term ‘block policy’ when used by us with reference to the CJEU decision in CPP and its wider implications for the insurance exemption in this area.

-The key characteristics of a block policy are that:
+The main characteristics of a block policy are that:

 - there’s a contract between the block policyholder and the insurer which allows the block policyholder to effect insurance cover subject to certain conditions